paypal-examples/docs-examples/advanced-integration/v2/README.md

 # Advanced Integration Example

-This folder contains example code for an Advanced PayPal integration using both the JS SDK and Node.js to complete transactions with the PayPal REST API.
+This folder contains example code for [version 2](https://developer.paypal.com/docs/checkout/advanced/integrate/) of an advanced Checkout PayPal integration using the JavaScript SDK and Node.js to complete transactions with the PayPal REST API.

+Version 2 is the current advanced Checkout integration, and includes Hosted Card Fields.

 ## Instructions